isotopp/isotopp.github.io/content/posts/2022-04-04-devops-meets-databases.md

 - instances are made automatically,
 - instances enter their replication hierarchies automatically,
 - replication capacity and catchup speed is monitored and sized automatically,
-- schema changes are handled automatically using OSC,
+- schema changes are handled automatically using Online Schema Change tooling,
 - backups with restore tests are done automatically,
 - primary key exhaustion is monitored,
 - and all instances are being remade cyclically within 60 days,